theandrew168/sbs-website/content/posts/utilizing-all-cores-in-a-nodejs-web-application.md

 NodeJS might not be truly parallel, but it is certainly concurrent.
 Knowing this, how is it that NodeJS performs reasonably well in server-side environments?
 Is it only ever using a fraction of its available multi-core CPU power?
-In some ways, yes, but in practice it isn't usually a bottleneck.
+In some ways, yes, but in practice this isn't usually a bottleneck.

 Even a single-threaded instance of NodeJS performs well in IO-bound environments.
-In general, web servers spend more time waiting on the internet (connections from users, talking to databases, etc) than they do waiting on the CPU to burn through intense computations.
+In general, web servers spend more time waiting on the internet (connections from users, talking to databases, etc) than they do waiting for the CPU to burn through intense computations.
 This means that a single NodeJS thread can keep up with typical web traffic without breaking a sweat.
 If your web application was CPU intensive, however, then perhaps you'd start experiencing the downsides of this design.
 In such cases, running your application to explicitly utilize all cores could come in handy.